AndrewFasano/DPA/labs/LAB07/README.md

 JQ is an [open-source](https://github.com/stedolan/jq) CLI utility for parsing json files.

+We will build the project from source with debug info.
-Clone the repo and build it.
-Install `autoconf` from apt first.
+First install `autoconf` and `libtool`, then clone the repo and build it:

 ```
+apt install autoconf libtool
 git clone --depth=1 https://github.com/stedolan/jq.git && cd jq
 git submodule update --init
 autoreconf -fi